fusion809/fusion809.github.io/Linux/Linux-distros-comparison.md

 My name is Brenton Horne and I have been using Linux on and off since 2012, including several years in which I used various distributions as my daily driver.
 These distributions include, among others: Arch Linux, Debian, Fedora, Funtoo Linux, Gentoo Linux, Linux Mint, Mageia, Manjaro Linux, NixOS, OpenMandriva Lx, openSUSE, Sabayon and Ubuntu.
 Consequently, I would classify myself as an experienced user, and I wanted to give my opinion about the ideal use case of several Linux distributions, especially independent and innovative distributions.

 In the infoboxes I include in each distribution's section, I typically omit developmental releases when it comes to the release model and modernity sections.
-I do typically consider developmental releases when it comes to the initial release section.
+I do typically consider developmental releases when it comes to the initial release section, however.

-\tableofcontents
+\toc

+# Alpine Linux
 ~~~
-<h1 style="clear: both;">Alpine Linux</h1>
 <table style="width: 380px; float: right; border-collapse: collapse;">
     <tr>
-        <td colspan="2"><image src="./Alpine_Linux_3.21.2.png"/></td>
+        <td colspan="2"><image width="500px" src="/Linux/Alpine_Linux_3.21.2.png"/></td>
     </tr>
     <tr>
         <td style="padding: 5px;">Initial release</td>
         <td style="padding: 5px;">August 2005</td>
     </tr>
     <tr>
-        <td style="padding: 5px; width: 150px;">Website</td>
+        <td style="padding: 5px; width: 190px;">Website</td>
         <td style="padding: 5px;"><a href="https://alpinelinux.org/">alpinelinux.org</a></td>
     </tr>
     <tr>